istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

     $ echo ISTIO_SERVICE_CIDR=$ISTIO_SERVICE_CIDR > "${WORK_DIR}"/cluster.env
     {{< /text >}}

-1. Optionally configure configure a select set of ports for exposure from the virtual machine.
+1. Optionally configure a select set of ports for exposure from the virtual machine.
 If you do not apply this optional step, all outbound traffic on all ports is sent to the Kubernetes cluster.
 You may wish to send some traffic on specific ports to other destinations.
 This example shows enabling